 College of Education

-The college offers the bachelor of education (BEd) degree in elementary education (with early childhood, Hawaiian education, and special education dual preparation available) and in secondary education by academic major, and the bachelor of science (BS) degree in kinesiology and rehabilitation science (KRS).
-Specific degree requirements for these undergraduate programs, and General Education Requirements are available in the Office of Student Academic Services (OSAS), Everly Hall 126 or on the web.
+The college offers the bachelor of education (BEd) degree in elementary education (with early childhood, Hawaiian education, multi-lingual learner, and exceptional students dual preparation available), in secondary education by academic major, and the bachelor of science (BS) degree in kinesiology and rehabilitation science (KRS) with specializations in health and exercise science, and in health and physical education.
+Specific degree requirements for these undergraduate programs and General Education Requirements are available in the Office of Student Academic Services (OSAS), Everly Hall 126 or on the web.
 For program requirements for the BEd, see the Institute for Teacher Education section of the Catalog.
 For program requirements for the BS in KRS, see the Kinesiology and Rehabilitation Science section of the Catalog.
 The BEd in Elementary Education is offered on campus at UH Manoa and statewide through distance education.

 Admissions Requirements for Undergraduate Majors

-To declare a major, see as.coe.hawaii.edu/module1.
+To declare a major, see makalei.coe.hawaii.edu/student.
 Admission requirements are subject to change.
 Call OSAS for updated information.